rteuwens/basic_flask_app/README.md

 ```

 #### Virtual Environment & Requirements
-Create a virtual environment and activate it.
+Create a virtual environment and activate it. <br>
 I use virtualenv and write the following in a bash terminal:
 ```sh
      pip install virtualenv